Project Ghana

 Focus on learning from a culture different from your own, without judgment.

-Embrace flexibility and adaptability, especially regarding cultural differences in time and scheduling.
+Embrace flexibility and adaptability, especially when it comes to cultural differences in time and scheduling.

 Daily Life